micro/micro/docs/README.md

 ## Programming the Real World

-Micro is a distributed operating system built for the cloud.
+Micro is a distributed cloud operating system.

 ## Overview